selipot/OceanUQ_summer_school2024_activity/README.md

 ## Running with Docker

+Create a free Docker account at https://www.docker.com/ and install Docker on your laptop.
 With Docker installed (and running) on your laptop clone this repo, change directory into it, and mount it into a containerized environment:

 ```
 git clone https://github.com/donatagiglio/OceanUQ_summer_school2024_activity